Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Income from retirement savings accounts like an IRA or 401(k) is taxable.
 Pension income, whether from a public employee pension fund or from a private employer, is also taxable.
 However, the state does not tax military pensions.

-In 2023, the state allowed you to deduct up to $35,000 in pension income.
-In 2024, the value of the pension deduction will be equal to to the maximum annual benefit allowable at full retirement age under the Social Security Act ($45,864 in 2024).
+The state allows you to deduct a certain amount of pension income.
+In 2024, the value of the pension deduction is equal to the maximum annual benefit allowable at full retirement age under the Social Security Act ($45,864 in 2024).
 However, you cannot claim this deduction on your other forms of retirement income.
 In that case, all your other retirement income will be taxed as part of your gross income at the rates shown in the bracket table below.

 Income Tax Brackets